 #3 – Exclusive Content on the Product Page: Every retailer dreams of deep links into their product detail pages.
 Unfortunately, this rarely happens without some creative tactics.
 What if you offered exclusive content related to your products that are only available on your product pages?
 Some ideas might be ebooks, how-to guides, demo videos, or user manuals.
-At C28, we offer free PC and cellphone wallpapers based on the artwork of our t-shirts.
-We make this content downloadable directly on the product page.
+We offer free PC and cellphone wallpapers based on the artwork of our t-shirts, and make this content downloadable directly on the product page.

 #4 – Contests & Giveaways: Hosting a contest or giveaway is sure-fire way to generate links.
 However, many brands make a mistake with their strategy.
 Rather than creating a temporary contest page that only lives for a short time while the contest is running, consider embedding the contest entry form into existing key pages such as product pages or your homepage.
 This way, links will directly benefit your “money” pages without having to pass through outdated contest landing pages.